College of Liberal Arts & Social Sciences > Academics > Philosophy > Student Resources > Fellowship Timelines

 Student enrolls in a minimum of nine courses over the three quarters of the academic year.
 The student also again works as a Teaching Assistant for two of the three quarters.

-Student participates in the Teaching Practicum beginning in the Winter, but they actually register for this course (PHL 697: Graduate Teaching Practicum) in the Spring Quarter.
+Student participates in the Teaching Practicum beginning in the Winter, but they actually register for this course (PHL 697: Graduate Teaching Practicum) in the Spring Quarter of Year Three.
 For further details on the Teaching Practicum, see Appendix 5: Teaching Practicum.

 Students normally spend the Spring Quarter abroad on the Richardson Fellowship (for details about this fellowship, see Appendix 3: Richardson Fellowship).

-In the rare cases when a student does not go abroad on the Richardson Fellowship, they will enroll in a full schedule of nine courses (including the Practicum) over the three quarters of the academic year.
+In the rare cases when a student does not go abroad on the Richardson Fellowship, they will also enroll in a full schedule of nine courses over the three quarters of the academic year.

 Note 1: An M.A. is awarded after 12 courses (48 quarter hours) have been successfully completed.
 The student must apply for the formal conferral of the M.A. in order for the student to begin teaching in year three.